 VAV systems with zonal transfer fans that recirculate air from other zones without directly mixing it with outdoor air, dual-duct dual-fan VAV systems, and VAV systems with fan-powered terminal units.

-Systems having exhaust air energy recovery complying with Section C403.5.

 Systems where total design exhaust airflow is more than 70 percent of total design outdoor air intake flow requirements.

+C403.6.6 Parallel-flow fan-powered VAV air terminal control.
+Parallel-flow fan-powered VAV air terminals shall have automatic controls configured to:

+Turn off the terminal fan except when space heating is required or where required for ventilation.

+Turn on the terminal fan as the first stage of heating before the heating coil is activated.

+During heating for warmup or setback temperature control, either:

+Operate the terminal fan and heating coil without primary air.

+Reverse the terminal damper logic and provide heating from the central air handler by primary air.

-C403.4 Hydronic and multiple-zone HVAC system controls and equipment (Prescriptive).
+C403.6.7 Hydronic and multiple-zone HVAC system controls and equipment (Prescriptive).
 Hydronic and multiple-zone HVAC system controls and equipment shall comply with this section.

 For buildings with a total equipment cooling capacity of 300 tons and above, the equipment shall comply with one of the following: